Edmund Guerrier: Indian Wars

 Guerrier married George Bent's sister Julia in about 1865.
 He worked as an interpreter for the Interior Department and was present in that capacity at the negotiations for the Treaty of the Little Arkansas of 1865.
 After a stint as a trader for licensed arms dealer David A. Butterfield, he was hired as an interpreter by the War Department, assigned to the Seventh U.S. Cavalry and played a crucial role during the spring 1867 Hancock expedition under Maj.
 Gen. Winfield S. Hancock.
 In August 1868 he was living with Little Rock's band on Buckner's Fork of the Pawnee River when he learned of the violent raids by a large war party on white settlements along the Saline and Solomon rivers in Kansas; he later gave an affidavit to the U.S. military identifying the men responsible for the raids.

 In October 1867 he was an interpreter during negotiations for the Medicine Lodge Treaty.
 In 1869 he interpreted for the Fifth U.S. Cavalry under Maj.
 Gen. Eugene A. Carr, and afterward worked as a trader at Camp Supply for the firm of Lee and Reynolds.
 He again worked for the Interior Department in 1871 and 1884, interpreting for Cheyenne delegations to Washington, D.C.

-Geary
+Death and legacy

 Edmund Guerrier died in 1921 at his ranch near the city of Geary, Oklahoma, which was named after him; as Guerrier was difficult for non-French-speakers to pronounce or spell, it became Geary.